LucasAnderson1984/imas/README.md

 # Purpose
 This is a project for CSU Fresno CSCI 226.
 The concept is to show how relational databases work.
 The project is going to use a real world example of how items are built from raw materials and then selling those items to customers.

+# Trigger
+There is a trigger that adds an item and it's unit of measure to the item unit of measure table after an item gets created.